Frequently asked questions and answers

 Where to find info about other Finnish dog shows held near WDS 2025?

-We have collected a list of other Finnish dog shows and events organised nearby World Dog Show 2025 and Circuit Shows!
-Please take a look at it from this page and join!
+We have collected a list of other Finnish dog shows and events organised nearby WDS 2025 and Circuit Shows – please take a look at it from this page and join!

 World Dog Show 8.-10.8.2025